taiwuchen/crypto-prediction/README.md

    pip install -r requirements.txt
    ```

-   This will install all the necessary dependencies for the application to run properly, including machine learning packages such as TensorFlow and scikit-learn [[2]].
+   This will install all the necessary dependencies for the application to run properly.

 3. **Run the Application**
    Navigate to the project directory and run the `main.py` script to start the application: